PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 Overall 403 teams registered for the event, of which only 158 solved at least 1 challenge - 152 human teams and 6 AI teams.

 Palisade ran 2 AI agents during this event - our adaptation of Claude Code for CTFs and our in-house React&Plan agent design #cite(<turtayev2024hackingctfsplainagents>).

- Best AI team achieves top-13% performance among teams that solved at least 1 challenge#todomt[maybe a bit of discussion here on what does this result mean? what might be the implications?].
+ Notably, four AI teams significantly exceeded our initial expectations and the challenges were quickly saturated.
+Best AI team achieves top-13% performance among teams that solved at least 1 challenge.
+Four out of seven agents completed 19 out of 20 challenges.
 You can see the final AI teams standings in @ai_vs_hum_standings.

+ Our expectations had been based on preliminary benchmark evaluations of our state-of-the-art agent on older Hack The Box-style tasks #cite(<turtayev2024hackingctfsplainagents>).
+The challenge difficulty was calibrated based on these prior results.
+This outcome may suggest that conventional evaluation methods by small teams (like ours) may fail to fully surface the capabilities of current AI models, highlighting the need for more dynamic and diversified approaches.

 #figure(
   table(
     columns: 3,
     align: (left, center, center),
-    [*Team*],
+    [*Agent*],
     [*Challenges solved*],
     [*Leaderboard rank* #footnote[In case of teams solving an equal number of challenges, the faster teams rank higher on the leaderboard]], ..csv("tables/ai_team_standings_AI_vs_Humans_CTF.csv").flatten().slice(3), ),
-  caption: [AI teams standings.  #footnote[The full leaderboard, including human teams, is available at https://ctftime.org/event/2723]], ) <ai_vs_hum_standings>
+  caption: [AI agents standings.  #footnote[The full leaderboard, including human teams, is available at https://ctftime.org/event/2723]], ) <ai_vs_hum_standings>

 // As this was our first challenge, we saturated ><